top of page

 Step 2: Shrink Your World for 24 Hours

-When the snowball is growing, your brain is not asking for freedom; it’s asking for relief.
-That’s not the time for maximum exposure.
+When the snowball is growing, your brain isn’t asking for freedom; it’s asking for relief.
+This isn’t the time for maximum exposure.

 This is when you temporarily tighten boundaries.
 Not forever.
 Just long enough to stop the growth.